-A pedestrian trail connection is planned with the existing upland trail in the Ada Hayden Heritage Park.
-The trail is shown as extending through Outlot A of the subdivision, crossing Audubon Drive, and extending to the north boundary of Outlot B. The portion of the trail through the open space in Outlot A will have a crushed rock surface to match the trail it connects to in Ada Hayden Heritage Park.
+Pedestrian trail connections are planned with the existing upland trail in the Ada Hayden Heritage Park.
+One trail connection is shown as extending through Outlot A of the subdivision, crossing Audubon Drive, and extending through Outlot B to Leopold Drive.
+The other trail will connect from the end of the cul-de-sac for Audubon Drive to the upland trail in Ada Hayden.
+The trails through the open space in Outlot A will have a crushed rock surface to match the trail it connects to in Ada Hayden Heritage Park.

 Where the trail crosses Lots 15 and 16, a separate concrete walkway is shown on the Preliminary Plat (5 feet wide) in a 10-foot wide pedestrian easement running along the east edge of the shared driveway for Lots 15 and 16.
-The pedestrian trail extends through the full width of Outlot B as a 10-foot wide concrete walkway, and ends at the boundary between Outlot B and Outlot ZZ.
-At the time Outlot ZZ is divided into additional residential lots, the easements, the walkway and driveway planned for Lots 15 and 16 will be repeated to cross the two new lots, and connect to a street serving those lots.
+The pedestrian trail extends through the full width of Outlot B as a 10-foot wide concrete walkway, and extends to Leopold Drive in a 10-foot wide pedestrian easement on Lot 23.